 - Frames (borders) for your photos

 Snapseed is a terrific tool, but is lacking a few useful features available in some other iPhone editor apps.
-For example, there are no options for mixing or blending images, nor are there artistic tools for creating watercolor effects, watermarks, sketch effects, etc.
+For example, there are no options for mixing or blending images.
+It also doesn’t allow you to turn a photo into a sketch, drawing or painting.

 Like Snapseed, Enlight is an all-in-one iPhone photo editor app.
 Unlike Snapseed, it’s not free (though it does cost less than a latte).